Superset¶

 Superset uses Flask-Caching for caching purpose which supports various caching backends, including Redis, Memcached, SimpleCache (in-memory), or the local filesystem.
 The necessary libraries can be installed through the Initialization parameter.

-It is possible to customize the superset cache configuration specifying the related variables in the superset_config.py file, as described here.
+It is possible to customize the superset cache configuration specifying the related variables in the superset_config.py

-Gunicorn settings
+Gunicorn Settings¶

 Several parameters can be tuned through the app optional parameters in order to optimize the Gunicorn config, including the worker class, the number of workers and threads, see here for details.

-Async queries via Celery
+Async Queries via Celery¶

-To enable support for long running queries that execute beyond the typical web request’s timeout (30-60 seconds), it is possible to configure Celery by modifying the superset_config.py as described here.
+To enable support for long running queries that execute beyond the typical web request’s timeout (30-60 seconds), it is possible to configure Celery by modifying the superset_config.py

 In addition it is necessary to start the related services.
 The option -c , namely Start Celery worker, starts a Celery worker to leverage the configuration, through the command